pdequina/pdequina.github.io/_posts/2023-5-21-Hello-World.md

 # LeetGrind Begins!

 Hello, World!
-Here's the big news - I just crossed the 50-problem threshold on my LeetCode journey.
-Yeah, that's right!
-A half-century of coding problems under my belt, and I'm pumped to share some of my experiences, tips, and a few cheeky insights from along the way.
+I am thrilled to announce that I have successfully conquered the first 50 problems on my LeetCode journey.
+Yes, you heard it right!
+I have tackled a half-century of coding challenges, and I am excited to share my experiences, tips, and some intriguing insights I gained along the way!

-## Conquering LeetCode: The First 50 Steps
+## Conquering LeetCode: Taking 50 Steps Forward

 ![LeetCode Dashboard]({{ site.baseurl }}/images/first50.png)

-So here's the score: 50 problems tackled on LeetCode - 45 marked as Easy (they still made me sweat a bit, trust me) and 5 Medium ones that really cranked up the heat.
-And, oh boy, what an incredible ride it's been so far!
+Let me give you the rundown: I have triumphed over 50 LeetCode problems, with 45 of them falling under the "Easy" category (although they did make me break a sweat) and 5 falling under the more demanding "Medium" level.
+It has been an incredible ride so far, filled with ups and downs.

 ![Accepted Problem]({{ site.baseurl }}/images/acceptedStats.png)

 Each problem is like a riddle, waiting to be solved.
-And when that "Accepted" message finally pops up, it's a real fist-pump moment.
+And when that coveted "Accepted" message finally pops up, it's a victorious fist-pump moment.

-<video src="https://github.com/pdequina/pdequina.github.io/assets/14809386/b0c9b66a-ad05-4fe3-a7a1-678348796f48" controls></video>
+<video src="[]fe3-a7a1-678348796f48](https://github.com/pdequina/pdequina.github.io/assets/14809386/1404f405-aa5d-401c-a0ab-210cb7b0cc86)" controls></video>

 Wanna see it in action?
 Here's a clip of yours truly taking down a Medium-level problem and the sweet moment of victory when it was accepted!

-## Notion: The Quest Companion
+## Notion: My Trusty Quest Companion

 ![Notion Table View]({{ site.baseurl }}/images/tableView.png)